tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 <details>
 <summary>Why they're important:</summary><br>

 Ngrams give NLP models more predictive power by revealing the context of words through analysis of their patterns.
 Humans innately understand the context of language by processing a sentence as we hear it.
-We can tell by tone and inflection if the statement is a question or exlamation, and we can tell by word placement if a statement is postive of negative.
+We can tell by tone and inflection if the statement is a question or exlamation, and we can tell by word placement if a statement is postive or negative.
 Ngrams give computers a similar ability by looking at groups of words.
 For an example, let's use the following sentence: *Let's hammer out the details.*.
 The bigrams for the sentence are:

 *Let's hammer*,<br>
 *hammer out*,<br>